St. Jude Family of Websites

 For the November session, Mariella Filbin, MD, PhD, will discuss developmental pathways, plasticity and novel treatment opportunities in pediatric high-grade brain tumors.
 She is affiliated with Dana-Farber Cancer Institute and Boston Children’s Cancer and Blood Disorder.
 Giles Robinson, MD, St. Jude Department of Oncology, will discuss tailoring medulloblastoma therapy to fit the evolving molecular landscape.

-Charles Mullighan, MBBS (Hons), MD, deputy director of the Comprehensive Cancer Center, said these researchers embody the spirit of the new sessions.
+Charles Mullighan, MBBS (Hons), MD, said these researchers embody the spirit of the new sessions.
 “They are asking new questions and bringing new approaches to the field—approaches that go from the laboratory to the clinic and have the potential to change treatment,” he said.

 “The goal with this series is to bring these fresh insights to the broader research community,” Mullighan added.